noteed/sentry/README.md

 can be found in the Haddock pages.
 Those pages are currently available from http://hypered.be/haddock/sentry.

+## Design

+Sentry is configured with a list of process specifications.
+For each specification, multiple processes can be spawn and monitored.

+Sentry spawns a process by forking itself and then exec'ing the process' command.
+Waiting for the process to complete is done in a lightweight thread.
+Forking and waiting a child process is a more accurate way to know when the process dies than polling.
+(Another good way to do that is to use netlink with the process events connector.)

+A main thread reads commands from a concurrent queue (a `Chan` in Haskell).
+Commands are pushed by signal handlers and monitoring threads to instruct the main thread to act on its configuration (and thus change its set of monitored processes).

 ## TODO

 - Dynamically resize the number of processes for a specific entry.